meshal10613/meshal10613/README.md

 - ⚡ Fun fact **A group of flamingos is called a "flamboyance."** <!-- **September 21, 1945.
 That was the night I died** -->

 # 💫 About Me:
-Hello, I’m Meshal, My core skill is based on javaScript and I love to do most of the things with javaScript.I am Skilled At MERN Stack.
+Hello, I’m Meshal.
+My core skill is based on JavaScript and I love to do most of the things with JavaScript.I am Skilled At MERN Stack.
 I have a strong passion for learning & implementing new web technologies and standards.
 I’m currently learning Node and Next JS.